How to Handle

 Always In Season

-Whether you use red or white – or a combination, which always looks especially pretty – the small, slim endives have a natural elegance.
+Whether you use red or white – or a combination of each, which always looks especially stunning – the small, slim endives have a natural elegance.
 They’re available year-round at most major supermarkets and specialty stores.

 No Need To Wash — Great Raw Or Cooked

 Once you’re ready to use endive, there’s no need to wash it.
-The leaves have never been exposed to soil, and are harvested and packed under sanitary conditions.
-Just remove any torn or damaged leaves, trim the bottom, and you're ready to go!
-If you are using the endive raw, you may want to remove the slightly more bitter core from the head.
-You can do this easily by cutting the endive in half lengthwise and then cutting away the core.
-If you are cooking the endive, it is not necessary to remove the core, as it will soften and sweeten with cooking.
+The leaves have not been exposed to soil and are harvested and packed under sanitary conditions.
+For appetizers requiring a whole leaf just trim the bottom and separate the leaves.
+For salads one can include the whole leaves or cut the endive across in smaller, 3/4" pieces.
+For a bit more flare, jullienne the endives in long, thin, 1/8" strips.
+With either cut you may choose to discard the core portion or cut it into smaller pieces before adding it to your salad.
+If you are cooking the endive, it is not necessary to remove the core as it will soften and sweeten with cooking.